 If you were unable to come to either opening event, you can purchase the exhibit book online HERE.

-Some elements from this exhibit will be on display in the museum’s new location.
+Some elements from this exhibit are currently on display at the museum.